moliver28/research-handbook/content/handbook/security/security-culture.md

 ### Meetings

-The meetings will alternate between APAC & AMEA-friendly timezones.
-The recordings will be available in the [GitLab Videos Recorded](https://drive.google.com/drive/folders/1bGPEGVdzoT650bFc7nAmU5nBzHu0rRe1) folder.
+The meetings will alternate between APAC & EMEA-friendly timezones.
+The recordings will be available in the [Security Culture Meetings Recorded](https://drive.google.com/drive/folders/16MQUEZ8VLz6Ay-BT_nuzv6hM2W2kmik_) folder.
 Any team member is welcome to join - ask in `#security-culture` if you can't find the event.

 ## Process for change